 This bright and light office extension for rental market leaders, Workplace creates a new co-working offer, with collaboration at its core, in the heart of West London’s leafy Chiswick.

-Our remit for the Barley Mow Centre was to demolish a single storey shed, built in the 1970s, and replace it with a new 4 storey office building for leaders in the office rental market, Workspace.
+Our remit for the Barley Mow Centre was to demolish a single storey shed, built in the 1970s, and replace it with a six-storey office building, with improved and rationalised circulation throughout.

-Located in Chiswick, in leafy West London, the original Victorian building adjacent to the new structure was once a wallpaper factory.
-This cultural heritage permeates the aesthetic for our design and find its way into key interior finishes within the building.
-Additional details like black OSB panelling and polished concrete floors bring the building up to date.
+The original Victorian building adjacent to the new structure was once a wallpaper factory.
+References to this cultural heritage permeate the aesthetic and interior finishes of the new design, combined with more contemporary finishes such as robust black OSB panelling in heavily used areas, light birch ply and polished concrete floors, giving the building a unique character.

-The site is completely landlocked, and overlooked from all sides, meaning our scheme needed to be sensitive to neighbours, planning constraints and construction methods.
-The 4 storeys of our extension step back at each level to create a series of landscaped terraces with green walls and roofs, minimising the visual impact of the building and creating much-needed green space for tenants.
+The project was located on a completely landlocked site, overlooked from all sides, which meant that our design had to be particularly sensitive to neighbours, local residents and planning constraints.
+The 4 storeys of the extension step back at each level to create a series of landscaped terraces with sedum and wildflower-planted roofs which minimise the visual impact of the building and create much-needed green space for locals.